-- We believe that the NSFR including within its definition of "SME" small credit unions and other financial SMEs is critical to promotion of financial inclusion by small financial institutions in Europe and around the world, especially in low-income and rural areas.
-We request clarification that the Basel II and NSFR definition of SME includes SME credit unions and banks, as appears to be the Committee's intent. - We also urge the Committee to update its definition of SME to: (a) be indexed for inflation; and (b) include an SME definition which better takes into account depository institutions' leverage than does the Basel II paragraph 273-274 SME definition of €50 million or less in annual revenues or €50 million or less in assets.
-For example, the United States' Small Business Administration has defined a "small credit union" or "small bank" as one with less than US\$ 500 million in assets. - An SME definition based on the number of employees, such as fewer than 250 employees without regard to assets or annual turnover, would also be a logical way to define an SME financial institution. - ENCU also supports proposed footnote 7 of the NSFR paper allowing national authorities the option to exempt from the 0% ASF treatment "stable deposits from cooperative banks that are required by law in some jurisdictions to be placed at the central organisation and are legally constrained within the cooperative bank network as minimum deposit requirements."
-We urge the Committee, however, to include the term "credit union" in addition to "cooperative bank" in this footnote because credit unions are also a form of cooperative depository institution that utilizes the central cooperative structure (usually called a "central credit union").
+Europe and around the world.
+We request clarification that the Basel II and NSFR definition of SME includes SME credit unions and banks, as appears to be the Committee's intent.

+- We also urge the Committee to update its definition of SME to: (a) be indexed for inflation; and (b) include an SME definition which better takes into account depository institutions' leverage than does the Basel II paragraph 273-274 SME definition of EUR 50 million or less in annual revenues or EUR 50 million or less in assets.
+For example, the United States' Small Business Administration has defined a "small credit union" or "small bank" as one with less than USD 500 million in assets. - An SME definition based on the number of employees, such as fewer than 250 employees without regard to assets or annual turnover, would also be a logical way to define an SME financial institution. - ENCU also supports proposed footnote 7 of the NSFR allowing national authorities the option to exempt from the 0% ASF treatment "stable deposits from cooperative banks by law in some jurisdiction to be placed a the central organization and are legally constrained within the cooperative bank network as minimum deposit requirements."
+We urge the Committee, however, to include the term "credit union" in addition to "cooperative bank" because credit unions are also a form of cooperative depository institution that utilizes the central cooperative structure (usually called a "central credit union").